Bakit Hindi Ka Crush ng Crush Mo?: Accolades

+Release

+Box office

+The film was a box office success, earning 10.5 million php on its first day.
+Both local and international screenings had to be extended due to high demand.
+Domestically, the film grossed ₱180 million (not including international gross).
+After three weeks of its theatrical run, the film grossed over 100 million php.
+During its run, the film drew more audiences than several American films: Despicable Me 2, Percy Jackson: Sea of Monsters and The Wolverine.

 Critical reception

 Bakit Hindi Ka Crush ng Crush Mo? mostly received positive reviews from critics.
 Jerald uy of Uy.com stated that "Bakit Hindi Ka Crush ng Crush Mo? reminds us of the stupid things we can do for love but offers it in a fresh way."
 The movie was given an 8.5/10 rating from both moviegoers and movie critics alike.

-Commercial performance

-The film became a certified box-office success after it earned 10.5 million php on its first day.
-Both National and International screenings had to be extended due to high demand which showed how successful the team-up is.
-Nationally, the gross income reached 180 million php (not including international gross).
-After three weeks of its theatrical run, the film grossed over 100 million php.
-The movie surpassed Hollywood flicks that were released long with it.
-Among these films were Despicable Me 2, Percy Jackson: Sea of Monsters and The Wolverine.